Jan200101/blog/content/posts/discrete-gpu-linux.md

 its very much possible to detect if a device using the i915 uses but it involves a ton of poking the device with raw commands.
 This isn't exactly something I want to do, as its an incredibly opaque process and could break easily.

-So I went looking for an alterantive and found one: the PCI device ID
+So I went looking for an alternative and found one: the PCI device ID
 In short: integrated Intel GPUs always tend to be `0000:00:02.0`

 I've asked around on a few Discords asking people for their lspci output and of roughly 20 datasets all of them matched this pattern, so this is what I've used.